chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ## Configure FB Channel

-To use FB Channel, you have to create an Facebook app in developer portal.
+To use FB Channel, you have to create a Facebook app in the developer portal.
 You can find more details about creating FB channels [here](https://developers.facebook.com/docs/apps/#register)

 ```bash
 FB_VERIFY_TOKEN=